IlanIwumbwe/Tetris-AI/README.md

 Graphing:
 If graphs don't work automatically, program will print out all the data with text so you know what is what, you'll have to manually pass it into the visualization class.
 Make an object in that file and pass data in there, then run the visualisation file.
-Sorry

 ![av_fitness](https://user-images.githubusercontent.com/56346800/162254605-8b0fb67c-1f60-45b1-9aea-97c2fb17eb83.png)